HTML5 game engines

 The following can be useful in developing games based on Web technologies.

 - WebSockets: can be used for real-time communication between a player and the game server, to support multi-player games.

 - Node.js: Node is often used as a multiplayer game server, controlling the logic and handling the WebSockets connections to the players.
 It can be used for player authentication and the storage of data so game play can persist over multiple game sessions.
 This is all made relatively easy with great third-party modules, like Socket.IO for WebSockets, and others that handle Redis and MongoDB for storage, for example.

 - DOM Storage is great for storing data locally on the player's device.
 This way you can cache game data and allow the game to pick up where the player left off.

 Not every browser supports every part of HTML5.
 For example, Canvas isn’t supported out of the box by any Internet Explorer below version 9.
 However, you can use Explorer Canvas to replicate canvas functionality (but that is not ideal and does not perform as well).
 WebSockets is supported by IE only in IE 10, and it isn’t supported in the stock browser of Android.
 But again, you can fake this by using Flash for the sockets, such as with Socket.IO.
-WebGL has patchy support; Safari and Opera have it disabled by default and Internet Explorer requires at least version 11.
+While supported in the latest versions of every other browser, WebGL in Internet Explorer requires at least version 11.